pivotal/docs-tap/multicluster/installing-multicluster.md

 To install the View cluster:

 1. Follow the steps for installing the Full profile in [Installing the Tanzu Application Platform package and profiles](../install.md).
 Alternatively, you can use a reduced values file for the View profile, as shown in [View profile](reference/tap-values-view-sample.md).
-2. Verify that you can access Tanzu Application Platform GUI by using the ingress that you have set up.
-The address must follow this format: `http://tap-gui.INGRESS-DOMAIN`, where `INGRESS-DOMAIN` is the DNS domain you've set in `shared.ingress_domain` which points to the shared Contour installation in the `tanzu-system-ingress` namespace with the service `envoy`.
+2. Verify that you can access Tanzu Application Platform GUI by using the ingress that you set up.
+The address must follow this format: `http://tap-gui.INGRESS-DOMAIN`, where `INGRESS-DOMAIN` is the DNS domain you set in `shared.ingress_domain` which points to the shared Contour installation in the `tanzu-system-ingress` namespace with the service `envoy`.
 3. Verify that you have followed the instructions for [Multicluster setup](../scst-store/ingress-multicluster.md#a-id"multicluster-setup"amulticluster-setup) for the Supply Chain Security Tools - Store.

 ## <a id='install-build'></a> Install Build clusters